victorwamwea/deploy-static-site/README.md

  - You specify origin servers, like an Amazon S3 bucket or your own HTTP server, from which CloudFront gets your files which will then be distributed from CloudFront edge locations all over the world.
 - You upload your files to your origin servers.
 Your files, also known as objects, typically include web pages, images, and media files, but can be anything that can be served over HTTP.
-- You create a CloudFront distribution, which tells CloudFront which origin servers to get your files from when users request the files through your web site or application.
-At the same time, you specify details such as whether you want CloudFront to log all requests and whether you want the distribution to be enabled as soon as it's created.